JBontes/FastCode/README.md

 # FastCode
 Fast replacements for Embarcadero's standard libs for Delphi XE7 and above.
 Note that this is still early alpha code and needs further optimization in places.
 A comprehensive testsuite is available in the Test directory.

 # FastDefaults
 Speeds up comparisons by using static class functions instead of interfaces.
 The functions are inline and inject only the short snippet of code need to compare the types in use.

-It does this by resolving the type at compile-time using the new `GetTypeKind` compiler intrinsic in XE7.
+It does this by resolving the type at compile-time using the new `GetTypeKind` and `TypeInfo` compiler intrinsics in XE7.
 Then it inlines just the code snippet needed.
 It also uses much more optimized code than the RTL; this is especially true for Win64 which has not been blessed by the 2007 FastCode project.